 - 12. Frequently-asked-questions

 A work-related injury is an accident or injury that is due to or related to work.
-A workers’ compensation claim is how an injured worker gets benefits such as treatment for his or her injury.
+A workers’ compensation claim is how you – as an employee – get benefits such as treatment for your injury.

 The injury can be from a specific incident or an accident.
 This is an unexpected or unforeseen event that happens suddenly and violently, with or without fault, that produces an injury – including catastrophic injuries.1